ouseful-oer/openlearn-molworld/molworld_00_03.md

 In both cases, the Group number is four and there are four outer electrons: two s electrons and two p electrons.
 <!--ENDSAQ-->
 Here is confirmation of the explanation of chemical periodicity mentioned at the beginning of <a xmlns:str="http://exslt.org/strings" href="">Section 3</a>.
 Elements in the same Group of the Periodic Table behave similarly because they usually have similar outer electronic configurations.
 It also demonstrates that, for the typical elements, the total number of outer electrons is equal to the Group number.
 It is to preserve this generalisation that, in this course, we take the Group number of the noble gases to be VIII rather than zero.
-Apart from helium (1s2), they have eight outer electrons (s2p6).
+Apart from helium (1s<sup xmlns:str="http://exslt.org/strings">2</sup>), they have eight outer electrons (s<sup xmlns:str="http://exslt.org/strings">2</sup>p<sup xmlns:str="http://exslt.org/strings">6</sup>).

 Finally, notice that Figures 17 and 22 imply that the atoms of highest known atomic number (113-118) at the outer limit of the Periodic Table are expected to be typical elements.
 This is only one of the reasons that makes them of special interest (see Box 2 *The island of stability*).